Sambalpuri fabric needs online marketing platform & modern design: IIM-S study | Education

 There are many weavers in this area with awesome skills.

-''We have also planned to instill them with the required business knowledge so that they could do the business in national and global markets.
-We have also planned to organize workshops and training programs for the weavers for this purpose'', he said.
+''We have also planned to instil them with the requiredbusiness knowledge so that they could do the business innational and global markets.
+We have also planned to organizeworkshops and training programmes for the weavers for thispurpose'', he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)